Non-Credit (NC)

 Grade Mode: Non-Credit Course

-This course introduces skills and techniques fundamental to touch keyboarding on a microcomputer.
-This course also introduces document processing of letters, memorandums, reports and tables and is open to students with no previous keying experience.
+This course introduces skills and techniques fundamental to touch keyboarding on a computer.
+This course also introduces document processing of letters, memorandums, reports, and tables.
+It is open to students with no previous keying experience.
+Open entry/exit.

 NC 653